Updated on December 14, 2022

-While some people might say I overreact towards flies, I doubt anyone could fault me when it comes to the horse fly.
+While some people overreact towards flies, it’s tough to fault anyone for panicking when they encounter a female horse fly.
 These pests live up to the phrase “vicious bloodsuckers” despite being related to regular houseflies.
-Unfortunately, these pests have some environmental benefit and often breed in protected areas, making it impossibly to completely get rid of horse flies.

 The good news is that the very thing that makes it impossible to destroy the entire horse fly population also makes it more enjoyable to kill them, knowing you can never kill enough to threaten the environment.